-In certain cases, such as in bankruptcies, employers abandon the 401(k) plans they provided to employees.
-If that happens, they’re required to notify you so you can receive the funds owed to you.
+If you’re previous employer no longer exists, the company is required to notify you so you can receive the funds owed to you.
 If you weren’t notified or believe your plan may have been abandoned, you can use the U.S. Department of Labor’s Abandoned Plan Search.
-You can search by employer or plan name, and if a plan is found, you’ll receive the plan administrator’s contact information.
+On that site, you can search by employer or plan name.
+If a plan is located, you’ll receive the plan administrator’s contact information.

 To invest your old 401(k), you can do what’s known as a rollover to avoid early withdrawal penalties.
 You can roll over the funds into an individual retirement account (IRA) or into another retirement plan, such as your current employer’s 401(k).

 In both cases, you can avoid withholding taxes if you roll over the funds directly via the plan administrator.
 If a distribution is made directly to you, you have 60 days to deposit it into your new retirement account in order to avoid taxes and penalties.